 We may also use anonymous cookie data for remarketing purposes.
 This means, you may see our promotions and advertisements on other websites that you visit.

 You might also wish to visit the Information Commissioner’s website to find out more about cookies.

 We use Google Analytics to help us understand how our website is being used so that we can improve how it functions and our services.
 Google Analytics generates statistical and other information about how websites are used by using cookies.

-With respect to Article 13 of the EU’s GDPR, this site processes personal data for a specific purpose (with the person’s explicit consent) and according to legitimate interest.
-In the regulation’s terminology, this means:
+With respect to Article 13 of the EU’s GDPR, this website processes personal data on the following basis:

 (a) Consent: the individual has given clear consent for you to process their personal data for a specific purpose.